lchastain/MemoryBank/src/test/java/manual/readme.lee.txt

 Test development to this point (8/2019) has been minimal and sporadic.

 What is seen here are a few files files (in both .doc and .txt format) that describe the manual steps to be taken in order to test some of the interfaces.
-These cannot be accomplished by Unit Tests.
+These cannot be accomplished by Unit Tests, but MAY be converted to automated functional tests at some point.

 The TreeBranchEditorExample.java file in TestDrivers provides an app that can be used for testing the TreeBranchEditor.
 Instructions